NiallBunting/niallbunting.github.io/_posts/2020-06-10-experiences-using-liberating-structures.markdown

 * Open Discussions
 * Brainstorms

-These are just the default options for information sharing, however they have a few problems as the first three are inhibiting as they don't allow everyone to get involved and often restrict the majority of the talking to a small amount of people.
-The final two (open discussions and brainstorms) are often too loose and disorganised to drive actual outcomes.
+These are the most common options for information sharing, but they aren't without their problems.
+The first three structures are inhibiting as they don't allow everyone to get involved and often restrict the majority of the talking to a small amount of people.
+On the other hand, the final two are often too loose and disorganised to drive actual outcomes.

+However, these problems can be solved through the use of liberating structures.

 ## Liberating Structures

 Liberating structures are 33 alternatives to the conventional structures noted above.
 They aim to structure your meeting to get everyone involved whilst not inhibiting anyone.

-The 33 have different use cases and often have different outcomes, so you picking the right tool for the job is required here.
-Many of them leverage the '1-2-4-All' structure, where you think alone, in pairs, in quads and then share back with the rest of the group.
+Each structure has its own different use cases and they often have different outcomes, so picking the right tool for the job is important.
+Many of them leverage the '1-2-4-All' structure, where you think alone, in pairs and in quads before then sharing with the rest of the group.

 ![](/assets/images/liberating-structures.png)
 *List of the structures taken from - [Liberating Structures][liberatingstructures]*